JazzyWagdaddy/HybridCloudBootCamp/Hybrid Cloud - Migration - Lab 2 ASR.md

 2. In **Operations**, click **Disaster recovery**.
 3. In **Configure disaster recovery** > **Target region** select the target region to which you'll replicate.
 4. Review the  settings and click **Next: Advanced settings**.
-5. This is configuration blade where you would specify your target Subscription, Resource Group, Virtual Network, and your HA configuration.
+5. This is the configuration blade where you would specify your target Subscription, Resource Group, Virtual Network, and your HA configuration.
 For lab purposes we'll use the defaults and click **Next: Review + Start Replication**.
 6. Review the settings and click **Start replication**.
 This starts a job to enable replication for the VM.
 7. You may notice that Vaildating takes a few moments to process.
 The fabric is ensuring that resources in your target region can be created and there’s no conflicts.
 8. You can click on the **deployment progress** in your alerts window to monitor status.